08:30-09:00 | Registration and welcome coffee |

 This is a summary of the different statements made by panellists and fishbowl visitors:

-It highlighted that different tools might still be in their infancy, but financial services work already and will be working even better.
+It highlighted that different tools might still be in their infancy, but

-More business cases for digital services and corresponding revenue models need to be created.
+business cases for digital services and corresponding revenue models need to be created.
+It will be important to avoid more "facebook stories"!

-The discussions show that the human interface remains important.
-Credibility of the tools is fundamental and it is the task of the agents speaking to the users to create trust.
+human interface remains important.
+Credibility of the tools is fundamental and it is the task of the

+trust.
 The Private sector should run the business, it is therefore important to clarify roles and responsibilities along the value chain.

-There are already more mobile phones than people in the world, even illiterate people have smartphones, and use them in their everyday lives.
+There are already more mobile phones than people in the world, even

+illiterate people have smartphones, and use them in their everyday lives.
 For those users, simplicity of the tools is a necessity.

 Bundling of different services (financial, market, advisory, insurance etc.) might be important and a market advantage the future.

 Support to digitalization can be seen as some kind of subsidy.
 It might be a good subsidy as long as it is not distorting the market in favour of a few market stakeholders or as it doesn't become exclusive or it promotes environmentally damaging practices.

-The role of the government as "the" regulator is very important.
+The role of the

+government as "the" regulator is very important.
+The instruments may

-The instruments may bring more transparency into business if information needs to be shared (block-chain), the new systems may thus cope with corruption.
+bring more transparency into business if information needs to be shared (block-chain), the new systems may thus cope with corruption.

 Good partnerships between developers and private sector, membership organizations and government might be key for sustainability and scaling up, but also for an appropriate pricing of the tools and their competitiveness.

-In China there will be a concentration of land when land is handed over from one generation to the next, because young people move out of agriculture and sell the land (rights) if they are offered alternative professional opportunities to farming in new economic sectors (industry, services).
+In China there will be a

+concentration of land when land is handed over from one generation to the next, because young people move out of agriculture and sell the land (rights) if they are offered alternative professional opportunities to farming in new economic sectors (industry, services).
 This is not yet the case in Africa.
+Due to bigger farms a more modern agriculture is possible.

 Land is owned by the elders, young people only get it through inheritance or when they buy it.
 A young person might grow much older before inheriting land.

-Sometimes there are too many digital tool initiatives simultaneously in the same country (Ethiopia is mentioned), having the effect that scaling up becomes a problem, there coordination might be necessary.
+Sometimes there are

+too many digital tool initiatives simultaneously in the same country (Ethiopia is mentioned), having the effect that scaling up becomes a problem, there coordination might be necessary.

-13:45-14:15
+13:45-14:15 |

 ICT Applied to Groundwater Management in Overpumped Aquifers

-Measuring has become much easier and cheaper.
+Wolfgang Kinzelbach, Institute of Environmental Engineering Measuring has become much easier and cheaper.
 The internet of things has arrived in the water sector and sensors are now connected to the internet.
 Measurements are connected to an analysis and decision support and allow to tackle overexploitation of aquifers, which are a challenge in several big regions of the world.
 Classical metering is unreliable and difficult.
 Nonetheless aquifers need to be strengthened as reservoirs for buffering climate extremes.
 It is thus necessary to do smart water metering and to work with volume-based water prices.
-In the project in China every 8 hours 667 wells and pumped amounts are monitored (the data used to approximate the water amounts pumped, the groundwater levels and irrigated water) and the electricity used by these pumps.
+In the project in China every 8 hours 667 wells and pumped amounts are monitored (the data used to approximate the

+irrigated water) and the electricity used by these pumps.
 The figures stemming from this monitoring provide the information whether used water amounts are appropriate or too high and less water should be used.
 Since 2000 it is forbidden in China to develop new irrigation areas.
 The project managed to half the decline rate of the water table in the project area.
 It also contributed to the assignment of water rights and to a water price reform.

 Video of presentation